paypal/TLS-update/README.md

 3. Run `php -f TlsCheck.php`.

 - On success, `PayPal_Connection_OK` is printed.
-- On failure, `curl_error error information` will be printed.
+- On failure, `curl_error information` will be printed.
+This will help you determine the openssl version used.

 > **Note:** Please make sure that your command line test is using the same versions of PHP & SSL/TLS libraries as your web server
 > **Note:** If you are using MAMP or XAMPP as your development setup, currently the PHP packaged with them comes with a lower version of OpenSSL, which currently cannot be updated easily.
 You can find more information on this issue and find a temporary workaround [here](https://github.com/paypal/PayPal-PHP-SDK/issues/484#issuecomment-176240130)